Skip to main content

 Led by Dr Karl-Heinz Wyrwoll (University of Western Australia) and Prof. Andy Gleadow (University of Melbourne).

+This project has established the long term climate record of the Kimberley region through field investigations and extensive dating of dune and flood events as well as the isotope analysis of stalagmite specimens from caves.
 This climate proxy record together with climate modelling experiments, including the feedback relationships between indigenous vegetation burning and climate, has provided a comprehensive understanding of the activity of the northern Australian monsoon and its controls over the last 60,000 years, and the environmental context for the early Kimberley inhabitants.

 This project was completed in 2013 and is currently in publication phase.
 However further climate modelling and analysis is being undertaken by Dr Wyrwoll in 2014.